 Operation Crossroads was terminated on August 10, 1946 due to radiation safety concerns.
 Army Colonel Dr. Stafford Warren, Chief of the Medical Section during the Manhattan Project, concluded that the effort to decontaminate the target vessels for a scheduled third test, CHARLIE, was futile and dangerous.

 The unprotected sailors tasked with decontaminating the ships' were stirring up radioactive material and contaminating their skin, clothing, and presumably, their lungs.
 As a result, Warren demanded an immediate halt to the entire cleanup operation.
 He was especially concerned about plutonium, which could not be detected by Geiger counters.

 Between Operation Crossroads and subsequent tests, the U.S. conducted a total of 23 nuclear detonations at Bikini between 1946 and 1958.
-Residents were finally allowed to return in the early 1970s, but were evacuated in 1978 due to residual high levels of radiation.
+Residents were allowed to return in the early 1970s, but were evacuated in 1978 due to residual high levels of radiation.
 In 1997, the International Atomic Energy Agency (IAEA) declared that islands in Bikini Atoll “should not be permanently resettled under the present radiological conditions.”